 The skylight in the original Chapel, which was designed by architect Gene Aubrey in 1971, has been reconceived, letting more light pour onto the 14 deep, dark, textured Rothko paintings.
 The landscape surrounding the building has been re-imagined to lead visitors on a more meaningful journey from the street to the artworks.
 And a new visitor center helps welcome and orient visitors.

 The Rothko Chapel is a spiritual center open to those with “any background, any religion, any faith, or no faith,” explains Christopher Rothko, the son of Mark Rothko and chairman of the board of the organization that runs the Chapel.

 In an introductory video, he explains how his father, who created some of the world’s most enduring artworks, had always wanted to create a space “where he could set the tone and have direct interaction” with the audience.
-When the Chapel’s founders, John and Dominique de Menil, reached out to him, it was a “dream commission.”
+When the Chapel’s founders, the de Menils, reached out to him, it was a “dream commission.”